Masculinity, Nationalism and Military Service in a Conflict Zone: Surveys in Southern Thailand

 - 2017 - 2020

 - Chayanit Poonyarat

 This project investigates the relationships between masculine honor ideology and nationalism on the one hand, and military service in a context of active armed conflict on the other.
-The study examines opposite causal directions, i.e., (1) how masculine honor ideology and nationalism influence propensity to volunteer for military service in an active conflict zone; and (2) how military socialization and experience of service in an active conflict zone influence masculine honor ideology and nationalism.
-Theory holds that individuals who more strongly embrace masculine honor ideology and nationalism are more likely to join a militant organization and participate in violence.
-However, other arguments posit that the experience of being a member of a militant organization, and experiencing violence, boost militarized masculinity and nationalism.
+The study examines opposite causal directions, i.e., (1) how masculine honor ideology and nationalism influence propensity to volunteer for military service in an active conflict zone; and (2) how military socialisation and experience of service in an active conflict zone influence masculine honor ideology and nationalism.
+Theory holds that individuals who more strongly embrace masculine honor ideology and nationalism are more likely to join a militant organisation and participate in violence.
+However, other arguments posit that the experience of being a member of a militant organisation, and experiencing violence, boost militarised masculinity and nationalism.

 Surveys in the South of Thailand, where a separatist insurgency rages, will be combined with in-depth interviews.
 Conscripts, a control group, and paramilitary volunteers will be surveyed in year 1 (before service) and year 3 (after service).
 The in-depth interviews in year 2 will build on the first set of surveys.

 This is a continuation of ongoing cooperation between Uppsala University and Prince of Songkhla University, Pattani, Thailand.